 It is done with the use of a miter gauge.
 A ripping cut goes through the length of the board, and a dado cut is a wide cut used in joinery.

 1. Check all the safety features

-Before you do anything, ensure that all the safety features of your table saw are in place.
+Before you do anything, ensure that your table saw’s safety features are in place.
 Ensure that the fence guide is set to the correct position for the size of the cut.
 It has to be parallel to the blade.
 The blade cover has to be firmly placed.
 What about the anti-kickback system?
 Is it in place?
 You need to confirm that too.

 2. Set the blade height